 All recipients will be required to attend the entire meeting, work in the Diversity Committee’s exhibit booth, and participate in the Trainee Diversity Lunch (July 12, 12:00 - 1:30).

 Each trainee applicant must complete the online application, a recommendation letter from her/his mentor, and an unofficial transcript (with completed courses and grades) demonstrating a training emphasis in the biological sciences and reproductive biology.
 A trainee is defined as a student (undergraduate or graduate) or a postdoctoral associate.

 Each junior faculty applicant must complete the online application and a biographical sketch (two-page maximum).

 Every applicant must confirm his/her commitment to participating in the meeting events described above by electronically signing the statement at the end of the online application.

 In accordance with the following criteria, the members of the SSR Diversity Committee will evaluate all complete applications received by the application deadline:

-Each applicant will be ranked on the basis of her/his responses to the questions posed in the application, coursework, and letters (for trainees), biographical sketch (for junior faculty), and demonstrated commitment to the field of reproductive biology.
+Each applicant will be ranked on the basis of her/his responses to the questions posed in the application, coursework, letters (for trainees) or biographical sketch (for junior faculty), and demonstrated commitment to the field of reproductive biology.
 Eligible applicants attending or teaching at minority-serving institutions (e.g., Hispanic-serving institutions, historically black colleges or universities, or tribal colleges) or non-research-intensive institutions will be given preference in an effort to increase awareness and extend the outreach of the Society for the Study of Reproduction.
 Preference will be given to applicants who have not previously received a Burroughs Wellcome Travel Fellowship.